davidlamt/davidltran.com/src/posts/set-up-iterm2-zsh-oh-my-zsh/index.md

 ### Theme

 The theme I am using is [Avit](https://github.com/robbyrussell/oh-my-zsh/blob/master/themes/avit.zsh-theme).
 It displays the current path (up to 3 previous directories).
-The current branch and its state (clean, dirty) is shown if the current directory is initialized with Git.
+The current branch, its state (clean / dirty), and time since last commit is shown if the current directory is initialized with Git.

 Also, I especially appreciate how it provides a new line for every new command.
-I do not need to navigate the current line to see what I type which might consume a non-zero amount of energy. #smallwins
+I do not need to navigate the current line to see what I typed, which might consume a non-zero amount of energy. #smallwins

 This theme, along with [many others](https://github.com/robbyrussell/oh-my-zsh/wiki/themes), are installed along with Oh My Zsh.
 You can also install custom themes.

-To use the bundled themes, set `ZSH_THEME` to your theme of choice in `~/.zshrc`.
+To use a theme, set `ZSH_THEME` to your theme of choice in `~/.zshrc`.

 ```bash
 ZSH_THEME="avit"